djrothblatt/categorial-grammar/README.md

 function from an input type to an output type.
 (This recursive definition allows for infinitely many types.)
-This notion parallels the types of mathematical functions (e.g., f: Naturals -> Integers) and languages like ML and Haskell.
+This notion parallels the types of mathematical functions (e.g., f: Naturals -> Integers) and programming languages like ML and Haskell.
 The major difference between a categorial grammar's types and mathematical function types is that categorial types are non-commutative: A/B != A\B.
 A/B is read "A over B", and indicates that an object of